NtImage

 WRITE ERRORS

-Are not currently reported.
+Are not currently reported for the imaging operation.
 As it is the users responsibility to determine the destination drive is functioning properly.

 Top